 Foundation: Exam

 To get your first amateur radio licence, you’re required to sit a 26-question multiple-choice exam.
-You have the option of studying with the help of a local amateur radio club, home-study using an online course such as our Foundation Online course, or self-study using the RSGB’s Foundation Manual or with help from another licenced radio amateur.
+You have the option of home-study using a free online course such as our Foundation Online course, studying with the help of a local amateur radio club, self-study using a training manual such as the HamTrain Study Guide, or with help from another licenced radio amateur.

 The exam is pretty straightforward and covers the following categories: